 WANDERLUST AUSTRALIA/NEW ZEALAND

-Michael James Wong is an Inspirational Speaker, Author, Meditator, Global Yogi & Wellness Warrior who is recognised around the world as a leading voice in the global wellness movement for yoga, meditation & modern mindfulness.
+Michael James Wong is an Author, Speaker, Meditator, Global Yogi & Wellness Warrior who is recognised around the world as a leading voice in the global wellness movement for modern mindfulness, meditation and Yoga.

 On the mat, Michael is an international yoga teacher, YACEP & CPD trainer in the USA & US who shares a strong and dynamic practice that unites the physical asana and the breath in strong and steady approach.
 Michael’s methodology to the practice brings a strong physical focus and mindful approach to the movement while aiming to teach traditional yoga concepts with a modern day attitude that's accessible for all.